natalieagus/50002/docs/Labs/lab3.md

 **********************************
 ```

-## Task B: Studying the Multiplier
+## Part B: Studying the Multiplier
 Open `lab3_mult.jsim` and realise that this file contains the circuitry for a **multiplier unit**.

 The goal of this section is to study this particular combinational multiplier that accepts 32-bit operands (`A`, `B`) and produces a 32-bit output.  **Multiplying two 32-bit numbers produces a 64-bit product;** the result we’re looking for is **just the low-order 32-bits of the 64-bit product.**